-Fulltime RVing - Don't you get lonely? - RV Travel
+Full-time RVing—Don't you get lonely?

-One of the most-asked questions from my non-RV friends is, “Isn’t it awful lonely traveling around in a motorhome?”
+One of the most-asked questions from my non-RV friends is, “Isn’t it awful lonely traveling full-time in a motorhome?”

 It’s a somewhat ingenuous query that always makes me smile, but I try to answer seriously, in a way that the novice can understand as a takeaway from our conversation.
 Fact is, my wife and I meet more people, and we meet more-interesting people, and we have more time to spend with them, than when we are at home.
 I guess I should preface this by saying we spend only a small part of our time in striped-pavement RV parks; we don’t journey from parking space to parking space.
 Most of the time we are out in USFS or BLM camps, state or federal parks, or just out-and-out boondocking.